KevinTyrrell/D2-Runeword-Tracker/README.md

 | Word       | The order in which you place the runes into the base item.                |
 | Base(s)    | The bases that the Runeword is for, excluding those which you've ignored. |

-Why is Lore at 28%?
+Why is Lore at 28% completion?
 I have half of the runes needed to make it.
 Doesn't that mean I'm 50% of the way there?
 Not quite.
 According to [the data provided by a user named Urlik](https://diablo2.diablowiki.net/Guide:Rune_Finder_Guide_v1.10,_by_Urlik) the chances of an Ort rune dropping is `48885` out of `1,000,000` rune drops.
-The Sol rune is a bit more uncommon, specifically `19916/1,000,000`.
-About twice as rare.
+The Sol rune is a bit more uncommon, specifically `19916/1,000,000`; about twice as rare.
 This is why the final percentage of completion is ~28%.

-I don't actually want the tir rune, so I'm going to get rid of it.
+Let's say in-game, I were to sell some runes.
+I'll need to remove the rune(s) from the program as well.
+Removing runes is the same syntax as adding, except we will use the `toss` command.

 ```
 toss tir
 ```

-Also, I don't really care about the Runewords *Steel* and *Nadir*.
-I also don't care about Runewords for *Bows*, *Crossbows*, *Helms* and *Body Armor*.
-I can ignore them all with the following command:
+Not every runeword may be of interest to you.
+Or, perhaps you're a melee character and have no desire for Runewords that only go into bows or crossbows.
+In that case, we can use the `ignore` command to ignore any number of Runewords or Item types from being printed in the runeword chart.
+For runewords or types with multiple words, use `_` instead of a space.
+Ignore any other symbols in names.
+For example to ignore the *"Ancient's Pledge"* runeword, I would type `ignore ancients_pledge`.

 ```
 ignore steel bow nadir crossbow helm body_armor